Price

 Weather

 This trip takes place over the Southern Hemisphere’s winter.
-It is a great time to travel in this region as it will be relatively dry and the days will be comfortable temperatures between the high 50s and 80s.
-At night in the desert it can get quite cold, so make sure you pack warm clothes.
+It is a great time to travel in this region, as it will be relatively dry and the temperatures will be comfortable, with highs between 50º and 80º F. At night in the desert, it can get quite cold, so make sure you pack warm clothes.

 Costs